This video introduces the importance of getting better at what we do.

 We’ve placed this in the career section of the guide, however it could appear as a part of almost every section.
 Asking for help and helping others in return is a major theme in business and in life.

 As a starting point, it can be useful to ‘buddy up’ with a supporting colleague so you can help each other with the exercises.
-An external coach can also add significant value to the process, as can your stakeholders and friends.
+An external coach also adds significant value to the process, as can your stakeholders and friends.

 You’ll get better results if you select supporters that: